 one of the nine parts of speech that usually comes before a noun phrase and connects it to another part of the sentence.
 Common prepositions are: at, by, for, from, in, of, on, to, with.
 For example:

 - She went to work at eight o'clock.

 verbs that are formed with a verb + a preposition

 e.g. "believe in", "think about"

-a set of rules about language that attempt to describe how it should be used.
-Compare with descriptive grammar, which is a set of rules about language that attempt to prescribe how it is actually used.
+a set of rules about language that attempt to prescribe how it should be used.
+Compare with descriptive grammar, which is a set of rules about language that attempt to describe how it is actually used.

 the -ing form of a verb in continuous tenses, as in: She was sleeping.